davis-berlind/treasury-yield/README.md

 This repository contains an `R` Shiny application that allows the user to scrape Daily Treasury Yield Curve Rates from [https://www.treasury.gov/](https://www.treasury.gov/) and plot these rates as a 3D surface to examine changes in the yield curve over time.

-First, you will need Shiny to be installed.
+First, you will need R studio and the `shiny` package to be installed.

 ```{r eval=FALSE}
 install.packages("shiny")